Thriving environment

 Global Advocates

-With the Global Advocates segment, we had a target score of 4.4 out of five.
+With the Global Advocates segment, we also had a target score of 4.5 out of five.

-Our end-of-year performance score achieved 3.9 out of five, 0.1 down on last year.
+Our end-of-year performance score achieved 3.9 out of five, consistent with last year.

 Careful neighbours

-Within the Careful Neighbours segment, we had a target score of 4.4 out of five.
+Within the Careful Neighbours segment, we again had a target score of 4.5 out of five.

-At the end of the year, we achieved 4.0 out of five, which was the highest score of any segment, however remains below target.
+At the end of the year, we achieved 4.1 out of five, which was the highest score of any segment, as well as the most significant year-over-year improvement.

-This segment achieved target performance across three of the seven key questions; their water supply being of sufficient pressure, the frequency and duration of interruptions and the appearance of their water, which achieved the highest score of any segment and key question at 4.6.
+This segment slightly improved across all seven key questions and achieved rounded target performance levels across three of the seven key questions; their water supply being of sufficient pressure, the frequency and duration of interruptions and the appearance of their water, which again achieved the highest score of any segment and key question at 4.6.

 Just me and mine